leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 * Kramdown table of contents
 {:toc .toc}

 In the past a couple of years, I spent most of my time on the platform architecture design in a startups.
-That is a quite different experiences than my earlier workarea.
-We initialed the first project by four developers at the beginning, and build up everything from scratch, including devops and platform infrastructure.
+That is a quite different experiences to my earlier workarea.
+We initialed the first project by four developers at the beginning, and build up everything from scratch, including DevOps and platform infrastructure.
 Many interesting things happened during this period.
 The question I asked the most by my team/myself is what is best technical architecture to build a scalable system in a startups in each growth phases.
 I'd like to jot down a series posts on this topic, including some hands-on practices(fully automated and easy to run) for demonstrations.

-Firstly, let take a step back to have a look at the architecture challenges, why we care about scalalbility in software, what does scalability model say, what is typical application architectures for past, present and near-future.
+Firstly, let's take a step back to have a look at the architecture challenges, why we care about scalalbility in software, what does scalability model say, what is typical application architectures for past, present and near-future.

 ## Architecture Challenges
 ---

-In earlier [post](https://leezhenghui.github.io/io-strategy/2017/11/11/io-strategy-motivation.html), we talked a little bit about hardware and software trends.
-Especially, as a response to hitting the ceiling in hardware field, today, to build a system with highly `scalability`, `reliability` and `availability`, the software architecture need to pursue `horizontal-scaling` strategy.
+In earlier [post](https://leezhenghui.github.io/io-strategy/2017/11/11/io-strategy-motivation.html), we talked a little bit about hardware and software trends, the free lunch supplied by hardware eventually will end someday.
+As a response to hitting the ceiling in hardware field.
+Today, in order to build a system with highly `scalability`, `reliability` and `availability`, the software architecture need to empower the capability of `horizontal-scaling`.
 However, realistically, for a complex and evolving application, tranditional architectures encounters many challenges, including:
 - Slower team iteration.
 Application keep growing to huge codebase, either compiling or testing take too long time before pack/deploy a newer build driver.
 - Database grows too large.
 - Programming language constrained.
 To avoid disrupting the others components, programmer cann't pick up a more suitable technical stack for the new feature development.